- Helped establish the Massachusetts Immigrant and Refugee Advocacy Coalition in 1987

 - Refers to U.S. efforts to enforce immigrant-visa compliance as “heavy-handed tactics [that] seem more like the old Soviet Union and South Africa.”

-- Opposed the U.S. government’s implementation of the National Security Entry-Exit Registration System, which was designed to monitor visa holders and foreign nationals from countries known for their terrorist ties
+- Opposed the U.S. government’s efforts to monitor visa holders and foreign nationals from countries known for their terrorist ties

-After graduating from Princeton University in 1978, Frank Sharry spent a year teaching at the United World College of Southeast Asia in Singapore.
+Frank Sharry was born in West Hartford, Connecticut.
+After graduating from Princeton University in 1978, he spent a year teaching at the United World College of Southeast Asia in Singapore.
 He subsequently took a job with the American Council for Nationalities Service (ACNS) in Singapore and Indonesia, assisting in the resettlement of boat refugees fleeing war-torn Vietnam.
 In 1980 Sharry returned to the United States to work for ACNS’s Fort Chaffee, Arkansas branch, where his efforts were focused on helping to resettle refugees from Fidel Castro‘s Cuba.
 Sharry later continued his Cuban refugee work in ACNS’s main office in New York.
 Eventually he was promoted to oversee the organization’s nationwide resettlement program for refugees from Southeast Asia, Africa, and elsewhere.

 In 1986 Sharry left ACNS and relocated to Cambridge, Massachusetts, where he became executive director of Centro Presente, a local agency involved in the sanctuary movement for Central Americans fleeing the civil wars that were ravaging their homelands.
 Sharry and Centro Presente supported the Marxist Sandinistas of Nicaragua and opposed the Reagan Administration’s efforts to combat the spread of communism in that region.